Self-locking tools

 There is a desire to recoup

-It is better to pause before the excitement gets out of hand.
+Better to pause before the excitement gets out of hand.

 Support and assistance